mrob95/mathfly/README.md

 [![alias demonstration](http://img.youtube.com/vi/mZ-Y8O5RrUY/0.jpg)](https://www.youtube.com/watch?v=mZ-Y8O5RrUY)

 ## LaTeX
 Mathfly also contains a module for dictating into LaTeX documents, with commands for inserting objects, beginning and ending environments, reproducing premade templates, and crawling the web for references, all with simple voice commands.
+For a full list of commands, read the [LaTeX](mathfly/docs/LaTeX.pdf) documentation.

 [![LaTeX demonstration](http://img.youtube.com/vi/N9OzgJFP8tM/0.jpg)](https://youtu.be/N9OzgJFP8tM)